Optimal Diffusion Auctions: Introduction

-\citeauthor{li2017mechanism}~[\citeyear{li2017mechanism}] mathematically initiated the model of diffusion auction design and demonstrated that the classic VCG mechanism~\cite{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} can be extended to incentivize buyers to invite their neighbors, but it will give a deficit to the seller.
-Then, they proposed the very first incentive-compatible (i.e., all buyers are incentivized to report their valuations truthfully and propagate the auction information to all their neighbors) mechanism called the Information Diffusion Mechanism (IDM).
-IDM guarantees a higher revenue than holding VCG among the seller's direct neighbors.
-Later, \citeauthor{LiHZY19Diffusion}~[\citeyear{LiHZY19Diffusion}] further proposed a class of mechanisms called the Critical Diffusion Mechanisms (CDM), where IDM is the one with the lowest revenue in the class.
+The model of diffusion auction design was mathematically initiated in~\cite{li2017mechanism}, which treats the invitation as reporting neighbors and makes a buyer's neighbor set a part of her type.
+It also demonstrated that the classic VCG mechanism~\cite{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} can be extended to incentivize buyers to invite their neighbors, but it will give a deficit to the seller.
+Then, they proposed an incentive-compatible (i.e., all buyers are incentivized to report their valuations truthfully and propagate the auction information to all their neighbors) mechanism called the Information Diffusion Mechanism (IDM), which guarantees a higher revenue than holding VCG among the seller's direct neighbors.
+Later, \citeauthor{LiHZY19Diffusion}~[\citeyear{LiHZY19Diffusion}] further proposed a class of mechanisms called the Critical Diffusion Mechanisms (CDM) that contains IDM.
 However, these mechanisms are not designed to optimize the seller's revenue and it is not clear what maximal revenue we can achieve under this new setting.

-In this paper, we focus on the optimal revenue of the seller.
-More precisely, given prior distributions of the buyers' valuations, we search for an incentive-compatible and individually rational mechanism to maximize the expected revenue.
+Therefore, in this paper, we focus on the optimal revenue of the seller.
+More precisely, given prior distributions of the buyers' valuations, we search for an incentive-compatible (IC) and individually rational (IR) mechanism to maximize the expected revenue.

-Myerson's mechanism is the well-known optimal mechanism for traditional single-item auction~\cite{myerson1981optimal}.
-As Myerson's mechanism does not consider the connections between buyers, it is not incentive-compatible here.
-However, it is clear that if the seller connects directly to all buyers in the network, the optimal revenue is given by Myerson's mechanism among the seller's neighbors only.
-The actual difficulty faced here is that the optimal revenue in other cases is unknown and may depend on the network structure.

-Interestingly, for any given network, we find an optimal mechanism for its structure only, which is called the $k$-Partial Winner of Myerson's ($k$-PWM), where $k$ is determined by the structure. $k$-PWM can achieve the same expected revenue as Myerson's mechanism without considering the network and be incentive-compatible at the same time.
-The key component of $k$-PWM is the concept of \emph{potential winners}.
-A potential winner is a winner under Myerson's mechanism if she does not invite anyone.
-Unfortunately, with $k$-PWM, a globally optimal mechanism that can ideally maximize the expected revenue under all network structures does not exist.